aauren/SpotifyToaster/README.md

 **[Download The Application Here](https://github.com/aauren/SpotifyToaster/blob/master/bin/Release/SpotifyToaster.exe)**

 You don't need to have Spotify running in order to start the application.
 If everything went well, you should see something similar to [this](https://github.com/aauren/SpotifyToaster/blob/master/images/toastStartupNotificationExample.png) after double-clicking the exe.
 The next time you start Spotify and begin playing music, the application will begin notifying you of the songs being played.
+When you want to close the application just find the toast icon in your system tray (area near your clock), right-click it, and then click "Exit".

 ## Known Issues
 If you have any questions about how this application works, or any problems please check the [issues](https://github.com/aauren/SpotifyToaster/issues) section first to see if your problem is already mentioned there.
 If not, feel free to add an issue that describes the problem you're experiencing.